canacoconut-hyper-engineer/Kanako-translate/README.md

 ## 🧹 Code Quality
 - I kept the backend modular with clear separation of concerns (e.g., `router`, `controller`, `services`).
 - Used descriptive function names and consistent formatting for readability.
-- Added simple unit tests to cover core logic and ensure confidence during changes.
+- Added unit and integration tests to cover core logic and API behavior.
 - `.env` is gitignored and follows `.env.example` format to avoid leaking sensitive info
-- Before submission, I consulted 3–5 senior engineer connections to review the code and incorporated their feedback to improve structure and clarity.
+- Before submission, I consulted 3–5 senior engineers connections to review the code and incorporated their feedback to improve structure and clarity.
-- While I focused mainly on unit tests due to time constraints, integration tests (e.g., frontend-backend communication) are planned as a next step.

 ## 🔭 Furthermore, if I had more time
 - Use a database like PostgreSQL for better scalability (JSON chosen for speed).